gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 One of the goats lifted her up so that Maddy could grab her wrist, then reached up himself.

-A few moments later all four of them were standing beside the cage and Maddy had her arms wrapped around her sister.
+A few moments later the four of them were standing beside the cage.
+Maddy had her arms wrapped around her sister.
 "I was so afraid," she whispered in Sindy's ear.
 "I was so afraid I'd never see you again."